Azure/tech-debt-analytics/docs/security_and_authentication.md

 10. **App registration:** The solution is restricted to logins being submitted to a specific client ID.

-## Sending reports to the solution
+## How to securely work with the API

 To successfully call a function hosted in this Function App, you need the following: